Data model

 id int unsigned auto_increment

-name varchar(255) Name of security equipment
+name varchar(255) Name of security device

-description longtext Description of security equipment
+description longtext Description of security device

 site_id int unsigned Reference to site